 For practitioners the frameworks are intended as management and planning tools: to help them plan strategically; to diagnose and analyze problems; to set objectives and measure outcomes; and to leverage synergies and manage tensions within a social enterprise in order to optimize organizational performance.
 For academics the frameworks offer fodder for debate and critical thinking, and aims to provide early theoretical constructs toward building a social enterprise methodology.
 For donors, the framework can be used as a performance measurement and monitoring tool, and for consultants to assist technical input.

-This first version is made available as part of the www.4lenses.org website as well as a separate downloadable pdf file, and practitioners and others are invited to add their comments, share their examples, challenge our assertions, and so on.
+This first version is made available as part of the www.4lenses.org website and practitioners and others are invited to add their comments, share their examples, challenge our assertions, and so on.

 We fully expect the framework to evolve as more practitioners use it.
 As they do, revisions and updates will be posted along with new field tools and examples.